AbjorGit/Upholstery-site-cms-template/site/content/post/test.md

 ---
-title: Test
+title: This is just a test
 date: 2017-07-11T18:27:10.565Z
-description: Test this out
+description: Testing this out
 image: /img/sustainable-farming.jpg
 ---
-## Efrán's Work
+## Efrán's Work cuz he works so hard!